gitezri/owasp-zap-base/README.md

 It allows companies to comply the federal and state requirement of Vulnerability Assessment.

+It is possble to run ZAP inside a container, but you get better support running it directoy via Zap.sh.

 ## Case study:

 /usr/share/zaproxy/zap.sh -cmd -quickurl www.xvwa.com -quickprogress